Parakramabahu I: Economic policies and trade

 Shipwrecks were common on the area.
 Goods from ships were halved as long they didn't carry horses or elephants.
 Parākramabāhu's economic theory was largely based on the teachings of Kautilya, these could be an equivalent of what's known as state capitalism.
 As such, all trade, including Alcohol, were carried by the government.
-This not just helped control the drunkness of the citizens but also helped to limit alcohol to those of good quality.
-There was also a taxation.
+This aside from reducing alcoholism in the Sri Lankan society, also ensured the local produce was of the highest quality.
+During his rule, he also imposed a tax policy to fund government expenditures.

 Religious reform

 During the reign of king Vatta Gamini Abhaya (104 BCE, 88–76 BCE), the sangha of the country had divided into three rival orders—the orders of the Mahavihara, Abhayagiri vihāra and Dakkhina vihara.
 One of Parākramabāhu's ambitions was the reunification of these groups into one order, as had existed at the time of Dutugamunu.
 Furthermore, much of the sangha had become corrupted over the years, with bhikkhus marrying and having children, and in many cases behaving much like upāsakas in their pursuit of worldly gain.

 In c.
 1165, a Theravada council was called in Polonnaruwa to discuss the reform of the sangha.
 Parākramabāhu's chief agent in the enterprise was to be the Mahathera Kassapa, an experienced monk who "knew the Tipiṭaka and was exceedingly well versed in the Vinaya".
-There was immense resistance to Parākramabāhu's efforts, in particular from the Abhayagiri sect who now adhered to the Vetullavada tradition, who the king found to be particularly corrupt.
-Many monks moved abroad rather than participate in the reforms, whilst some others simply abandoned the cloth and returned to lay life.
-In this they may well have been encouraged by Parākramabāhu, who seems to have felt that the "purification" of the priestly orders depended as much on the expulsion and exclusion of the corrupt as it did on the rewarding and encouragement of the orthodox.
+There was immense resistance to Parākramabāhu's efforts, in particular from the Abhayagiri sect who practiced advanced practices of Mahayana Buddhism.
+Many monks moved abroad rather than face such severe religious bigotry, whilst some others simply abandoned the cloth and returned to lay life.
+In this they may well have been encouraged by Parākramabāhu, who seems to have felt that the "purification" of the priestly orders depended as much on the expulsion and exclusion of the religious minority as it did on the rewarding and encouragement of the orthodox.
 Finally, the king summoned the leaders of the sangha on the island once a year, centering the visit on a ritual on the banks of the Mahaweli river—possibly a practical means of keeping up-to-date with their progress and their standards.
+After Parakramabahu's repression, Mahayana and Vajrayana in Sri Lanka never recovered.

 Following the crushing of rebellions in Ruhuna, in 1157, Parākramabāhu recovered the Tooth relic and the alms bowls from Ruhuna and brought them to Polonnaruwa; afterwards placed the relics in a shrine known as the Temple of the Tooth Relic in Polonnaruwa.
 Such constructions became a hallmark of Parākramabāhu's reign; his buildings for the reformed sangha are described in great detail in the Culavamsa and are often accompanied with inscriptions stating his intentions and accomplishments, such as at the Gal Vihara.
-A large revival of Hinayana is recorded during the time of Parakramabahu.
+A large revival of Theravada is recorded during the time of Parakramabahu.